navapbc/template-infra/infra/README.md

 ### 🔀 Project workflow

-This project relies on Make targets in the [root Makefile](../Makefile), which in turn call shell scripts in [./bin](../bin).
+This project relies on Make targets in the [root Makefile](/Makefile), which in turn call shell scripts in [./bin](/bin).
 The shell scripts call terraform commands.
-Many of the shell scripts are also called by the [Github Actions CI/CD](../.github/workflows).
+Many of the shell scripts are also called by the [Github Actions CI/CD](/.github/workflows).

 Generally you should use the Make targets or the underlying bin scripts.
-For other ways of making changes, including directly using the `terraform` cli, see [Making infra changes](../docs/infra/making-infra-changes.md).
+See [making-infra-changes](/docs/infra/making-infra-changes.md) for more details.

 ## 💻 Development